Talarpey District

 Talarpey District (بخش تالارپی) is in Simorgh County, Mazandaran province, Iran.
 Its capital is the village of Sangtab.

 History

-In 2013, Kiakola District was separated from Qaem Shahr County in the establishment of Simorgh County, which was divided into two districts of two rural districts each, with Kiakola as its capital and only city.
+In 2012, Kiakola District was separated from Qaem Shahr County in the establishment of Simorgh County, which was divided into two districts of two rural districts each, with Kiakola as its capital and only city at the time.

 Demographics

 Population

 At the time of the 2016 National Census, the district's population was 6,578 inhabitants in 2,303 households.